Who we are…

 Meeting these individuals creates a wider understanding of the importance of a strong community and how it can help carry people through the hardest of times.

-I believe passionately in acting with warmth in a system where bureaucracy has reduced humanity and empathy towards others.
+Maria believes passionately in acting with warmth in a system where bureaucracy has reduced humanity and empathy towards others.

 Elizabeth Long